top of page

 But don't stop there!
 To ensure a steady stream of cash flow to cover your day-to-day expenses, consider offering incentives for early payment, sending reminders for due balances, and following up with clients who are past due.
 These simple tricks can make all the difference in keeping your business thriving.

-accounts receivable definition
+accounts receivable definition- definition of accounts payable

-Accounts Payable Definition
+Definition of Accounts Payable

 On the other hand, AP refers to the money that your business owes to suppliers or vendors for goods or services received.